 Since no one knew who they really were, they couldn’t find a place to stay.
 People were rude to them and they rejected them until they stumbled upon Philemon and Baucis.

 They offered them a place to stay and apologized for not having more to offer.
-Zeus decided to destroy Phrygia because of the people’s selfishness but he spared the lives of Baucis and Philemon.
+Zeus decided to destroy Phrygia because the people of Phrygia were selfish, but he spared the lives of Baucis and Philemon.

 The two of them asked Zeus to be their priest and to let them die together.
 Since they were so kind to him he decided to grant their wish.